-The Black Hole – recently played at Fantastic Fest – is a comedy/sci-fi anthology from Estonian director Moonika Siimets.
-My only experience with Estonian cinema is November (Rainer Sarnet, 2017), a historical, mythic, folkloric fantasy, which will tell of modern Estonia but those cues will primarily be identifiable to the familiar, everyone else will largely miss those cues.
-The Black Hole presents the chance to discover a new national cinema through a more relatable timeframe.
-While that may not be what Ebert was referring to by calling movies an empathy machine, it is one of the ways I chose to interpret it.
-However, relatable might be an odd choice of words as we are talking about a very absurd anthology movie, down to it not following the strict anthology structure – instead optioning its own order of business.
-There are four stories contained within three headings/titles: Life Worth Living, The Mystery of the Wooden Shoe and Apple Pie; and they are credited as being inspired by the writing of Armin Kõomägi & satirist, playwright and Screenwriter Andrus Kivirähk.
+The Black Hole, recently played at Fantastic Fest, is a comedy/sci-fi anthology from Estonian director Moonika Siimets.
+My only experience with Estonian cinema is November (Rainer Sarnet, 2017), a historical, mythic, folkloric fantasy that tells of modern Estonia.
+However, its cues are primarily identifiable to those familiar with its context, leaving others likely to miss them.
+The Black Hole presents a chance to discover a new national cinema through a more relatable timeframe.
+While this might not be what Ebert referred to when calling movies an “empathy machine,” it is one interpretation I choose to follow.
+That said, “relatable” might be an odd choice of words here, as we’re talking about a highly absurd anthology film—one that doesn’t adhere to a strict anthology structure but instead opts for its own order of business.

-The second half of Life Worth Living has a setup similar to Rose Glass’s Loves Lies Bleeding in both the character archetypes and their horniness, but in other keys ways, entirely different.
-This is a fairly straightforward, humble story of two women falling in love albeit with the spectre of lying sneaking into their relationship.
-The “muscle mommy” as advertised in the fantastic fest promo (she aspires to this) is trying to keep secret the spiders and mysterious sounds of something or something lingering throughout her flat, and her new lover is lying about who keeps texting her.
-This is just a humble, perfectly likeable love story albeit with one of the most adorable reveals of 2024.
-That reveal and the incidental characters are crying out for more, many sitcoms would cry out to have in this supporting cast – that oddball detective especially, what even is his story?
+The second half of Life Worth Living has a setup similar to Rose Glass’s Loves Lies Bleeding, particularly in the character archetypes and their horniness.
+However, in other key ways, it’s entirely different.
+This is a fairly straightforward, humble story of two women falling in love, albeit with the specter of lying creeping into their relationship.
+The “muscle mommy” (as advertised in the Fantastic Fest promo—she aspires to this) tries to keep secret the spiders and mysterious sounds lingering throughout her flat, while her new lover lies about who keeps texting her.
+This is just a humble, perfectly likeable love story, albeit with one of the most adorable reveals of 2024.
+That reveal and the incidental characters cry out for more—many sitcoms would be lucky to have this supporting cast, especially the oddball detective.
+What even is his story?

-I would’ve loved more stories in the same register and worldview as the first two, unfortunately, The Mystery of the Wooden Shoes is a combo breaker.
-While it builds into a sordid (and again) very horny affair, the story doesn’t flow with as much elegance, the lead character is less likeable, and his story less interesting – one red herring around a manhole cover with illuminati-style adornment feels frustratingly undercooked despite being the inspiration behind the title.
-Above all, the fantastical element of the first two stories is just too subtle here, however, it does set up the Apple Pie minute segment.
-While the path there is a bleak lesson of consequences it reminds me of any given movie’s most important window – the first and final minutes.
-How you are introduced to a world is of equal, vital importance to how it leaves you.
-Simmets leaves her audience with an air of positivity and hope.
-Sure, the story that led to this climactic sequence is very sluggish but this climactic five minutes will leave you wanting to see more from this satisfyingly weird Estonian town.
+I would have loved more stories in the same vein and worldview as the first two.
+Unfortunately, The Mystery of the Wooden Shoes is a combo breaker.
+While it builds into a sordid (and again, very horny) affair, the story doesn’t flow with as much elegance.
+The lead character is less likeable, and his story is less interesting.
+One red herring around a manhole cover with Illuminati-style adornments feels frustratingly undercooked, despite being the inspiration behind the title.
+Above all, the fantastical element in the first two stories is much too subtle here.
+However, it does set up the Apple Pie segment.
+While the path to that segment is a bleak lesson in consequences, it reminds me of the most important window in any given movie—the first and final minutes.
+How you are introduced to a world is just as vital as how you leave it.
+Siimets leaves her audience with an air of positivity and hope.
+Sure, the story that leads to this climactic sequence is sluggish, but this final five minutes will leave you wanting more from this satisfyingly weird Estonian town.
 And just as importantly, it will leave you with a smile.

-If you leave the audience with a smile and wanting more, you’ve done a great job – after all, it’s better to want more than tired of a movie world.
+If you leave the audience with a smile and wanting more, you’ve done a great job.
+After all, it’s better to want more than to grow tired of a movie world.

-Few are making movies like The Black Hole, sure, other people make movies like this, but they do it with nihilism at their core and that’s not what the Simmets is doing.
-This is an expansive, endlessly imaginative piece with cinematography that captures both grim reality and endless potential of the fantastical; has practical effects, puppetry and the most gorgeous teleportation effect I’ve seen; and is peppered with enough subtext for a handful of movies.
-Its comedy is hit and miss but we are dealing with cultural differences and what makes different cultures laugh is often vastly different, but when it does land it’s riotously funny.
-While not all stories are equally strong, show me an anthology movie where that isn’t the case, the important factor here is The Black Hole has more than enough for both it and its director to be put firmly on your radar.
+Few are making movies like The Black Hole.
+Sure, other people make movies like this, but they do it with nihilism at their core, which isn’t what Siimets is doing.
+This is an expansive, endlessly imaginative piece with cinematography that captures both the grim reality and the endless potential of the fantastical.
+It features practical effects, puppetry, and the most gorgeous teleportation effect I’ve seen, all while being peppered with enough subtext for a handful of movies.
+Its comedy is hit and miss, but we’re dealing with cultural differences, and what makes different cultures laugh can often be vastly different.
+When it does land, it’s riotously funny.
+While not all stories are equally strong, show me an anthology film where that isn’t the case.
+The important thing here is that The Black Hole has more than enough to put both the film and its director firmly on your radar.

 The Black Hole had its North American Premiere at Fantastic Fest 2024